Security proof for quantum cryptography against entanglement-measurement attack: Abstract

 \section{Abstract}

-Entanglement-measurement attack is a well-known attack in quantum cryptography.
-In quantum cryptography protocols, eavesdropping checking can resist this attack.
-There are two known eavesdropping checking methods.
-One is to use decoy photon technology for eavesdropping checking.
-The other is to use the entanglement correlation of two groups of non-orthogonal entangled states for eavesdropping checking.
-In this paper, we prove the security against entanglement-measurement attack for the qudit-system-based quantum cryptography protocols which use the two methods for eavesdropping checking.
-Our security proof is useful to improve the eavesdropping checking method used in quantum cryptography protocols.
+Entanglement-measurement attack is one of the most famous attacks against quantum cryptography.
+In quantum cryptography protocols, eavesdropping checking is an effective means to resist this attack.
+There are currently two commonly used eavesdropping checking methods: one is to prepare two sets of non-orthogonal single-particle states as decoy states, and determine whether there are eavesdroppers in the quantum channel by comparing the states obtained by measurements with the original states; The other is to prepare two sets of non-orthogonal entangled states and use their entanglement correlations to judge whether there are eavesdroppers in the quantum channel.
+In this paper, we theoretically demonstrate how quantum cryptography can utilize these two eavesdropping checking methods to resist entanglement-measurement attacks.
+We take the quantum cryptography protocols based on maximally entangled states as examples to demonstrate the proof process, transitioning from qubit-based protocols to qudit-based ones.